geodynamics/best_practices/ZenodoBestPractices.md

 ## Things You Should Know

-Once you files have been uploaded and assigned a DOI it CANNOT BE CHANGED.
-You will not be able to add more files or edit the existing files in the repository.
+Once your files have been uploaded and assigned a DOI it CANNOT BE CHANGED.
+You will not be able to add more files or edit the existing files.

 You CAN edit the metadata.